💳 This Case Study focuses on Payments.

 Make a Payment

-UX designers are re-writing their playbook and shifting their approach to creating the UK Payment digital experiences.
-Using native mobile patterns that provide a white glove experience, dynamically reacting to task orientated user needs.
+UX designers are re-writing their playbook when creating the UK Payment digital experiences.
+Using native mobile patterns that provide a white glove experience, reacting to task-orientated user needs.

-Inclusive Design from the Start: Not just meeting legal standards like WCAG.
-It is a shared team responsibility to implement descriptive alt text for images and proper strong visual cues (colour, icons, etc, etc) for assistive technologies.
+Inclusive Design from the Start: Not just meeting legal standards incl.
+WCAG, but ensuring it’s a shared team responsibility to implement descriptive alt text for images and proper and strong visual cues (colour, icons, etc, etc) for assistive technologies.

 2. ‘Hand-Holding’ experience

-Mobile patterns are evolving to provide a “hand-holding” experience, guiding users through their tasks with minimal friction and anticipation, Personalisation and Progressive Disclosure all reduce the cognitive load.
+Mobile patterns are evolving, to provide a “hand-holding” experience, guiding users through their tasks with minimal friction, Personalisation and Progressive Disclosure all reduce the cognitive load.

 3. Task-Oriented Patterns